Create parallel pool on cluster

 'AttachedFiles'— Files to attach to pool

-Files to attach to pool, specified as a character vector or cell array of character vectors.
+Files to attach to pool, specified as a character vector, string or string array, or cell array of character vectors.

 With this argument pair,